 An employee must be paid by an employer.
 But what happens when the person performing the work is not employed by the company?
-Is it legal for a recruiter to ask for a case study, which is a type of labour, without paying the interviewee?
+Is it legal for a recruiter to ask for a case study, which is a type of labor, without paying the interviewee?
 According to Staunton, as long as it remains a genuine recruitment exercise with no intention on the firm’s part to use the work, “then there is no limit to what a company could ask you to do and it is a matter for the interviewee what they will accept,” she said.
 In other words, as long as you agree to perform the work during a hiring process, it is legal for the recruiter not to pay you.

-If you find yourself in a situation where you have done a case study but didn’t even get a response from the recruiter, you are allowed to ask the company “to irretrievably delete the case study,” said Philip Partington, intellectual property partner at JMW Solicitors LLP.
+If you find yourself in a situation where you have done a case study but didn’t even get a response from the recruiter, you are allowed to ask the company “to irretrievably delete the case study,” said Philip Partington, an intellectual property partner at JMW Solicitors LLP.
 However, “taking this course of action is likely to result in the interviewee not being considered for future roles,” he added.

 Your work was stolen, now what?

-If you realise that the recruiter has used the work you did for the case study afterwards, you may be tempted to consider taking legal action.
+If you realize that the recruiter has used the work you did for the case study afterward, you may be tempted to consider taking legal action.
 So what are your options?
 Partington says the interviewee owns the copyright of the item or piece of work.
 Hence, “if the interviewer uses the item or piece of work, then it infringes their intellectual property rights,” he said.
 If the company didn’t hire you, Partington says you can bring a claim against it for that item or piece of work.
 But “this could be very expensive for the interviewee and may not result in much by way of damages,” he said.

-Moreover, if a recruiter ends up using the work you’ve done for a case study, “it could potentially amount to theft,” said Amy Shaffron, criminal partner at JMW Solicitors LLP.
+Moreover, if a recruiter ends up using the work you’ve done for a case study, “it could potentially amount to theft,” said Amy Shaffron, a criminal partner at JMW Solicitors LLP.
 “But as it is very hard to quantify the loss, it is unlikely the Crown Prosecution Service would seek to prosecute it.”

-More from: Recruiting tests
+More inspiration: Recruiting tests

 How to Prepare for Practical Tests Set During an Interview